 The VR Counselor can authorize for up to three months of eye drops.

-Eye Injections
+E. Eye Injections

 Intravitreal injections are effective treatments for certain retinal conditions, including diabetic eye disease, macular degeneration, and retinal vein occlusion.
 These injections, administered in a physician's office using local anesthetics such as topical anesthetic, subconjunctival lidocaine, or retrobulbar injection, may be coordinated by the VR Counselor/Rehabilitation Assistant (RA) team.